 2017 Laura-Jean Runchman - Honours cum laude for Academics

 2016 Daniel Brodie – Hennie Joubert National Piano Competition (top 10 in SA)

 2016 Kai Chen – Honours cum laude for Academics

 There is a decades-long tradition of excellence in Maths Olympiads, with numerous Stirling students selected to represent Border and even South Africa in Maths Olympiad teams.
 Stirling has been recognised as one of the top Maths schools in the country and receives regular funding from the Epoch and Optima Trusts (founded by Anglo American) specifically for the enhancement of Maths education.

 Life Science and Natural Science students are very active in extra research and activities, including the Eskom Expo for Young Scientists, Olympiads and the Grahamstown Science Festival.
-Regular academic tours and excursions in subjects like Tourism, English, Business Studies and Music are also on offer.
+Regular academic tours and excursions in subjects like Geography, English, Business Studies, History and Music are also on offer.
 We encourage as much international exposure and experience as possible and foreign tours are also available.
-There have been regular sight-seeing tours to Europe, and an exchange programme with Lancaster High School in Britain gives staff and students an opportunity to experience a different culture for a couple of weeks at a time.
+There have been regular sight-seeing tours to Europe, and an exchange programme with Lancaster High School in Britain has given staff and students an opportunity to experience a different culture for a couple of weeks at a time.

 The 21 Club is a very prestigious society consisting of the top 10 academic pupils from Grades 11 and 12, along with the teacher in charge.
 Members are chosen based on their academic ranking from the previous year (the November examination results).
 The Chairperson, a Grade 12 learner, and the secretary, a Grade 11 learner, are elected annually, and regular seminars take place where students present the findings of research they have undertaken.